KrishnaChaitanya1/Coursera_Capstone/Final Capstone Project/Full Report.md

 7. Longitude

 There are a total of 20413 records available in this dataset.
+However cleaning needs to be done.
+The cleaned dataset is available [here]()

 ### Toronto Location Dataset
 The dataset should be scraped from [this](https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M) link.